yaminisankar06/M1_calendar_utility/1_Requirements/README.md

 We can add important notes with corresponding dates.

-Finding  and listing  out the day corresponding to a given date, the date,  month andyear needed can be done.
+Finding  and listing  out the day corresponding to a given date, the date,  month and year needed can be done.

 Calendar application utilizes file handling.